Looking for fun writing prompts to spark your kids’ creative thinking? Well, then keep on reading.

 Stimulating Writing Prompts for Kids

-In addition to writing stories, many kids will benefit from other forms of mental stimulation.
+In addition to writing stories, many kids will benefit from other forms of mental stimulation like journal writing prompts.
 These can be done in a journal or essay writing exercise.

-Use these prompts and questions to get them thinking.
+Use these prompts and questions to get them thinking about a time.
 Encourage them to answer all questions with as much detail as possible.

 - Write a detailed description of your favorite toy.